paysure/orinoco/README.md

 explicit dependency injection), but it still feels there is a lot going on in this method.
 In order to understand the ins and outs of the method, it's rather necessary to go through the code line by line.

-Let's look at an alternative version implemented using `lena`:
+Let's look at an alternative version implemented using `orinoco`:

 ```
 class Api: